reactioncommerce/reaction-component-library/package/src/components/AddressCapture/v1/AddressCapture.md

 ### Overview
+The `AddressCapture` is a wrapper component that provides a simple API to orchestrate an address validation UX flow using the `AddressForm` and `AddressReview` components.

 ### Usage

 #### Add an address
+A naive exmaple to demonstrate a basic address add UX flow.
 ```jsx
 initialState = { isProcessing: false, savedAddress: null };
 let _form = null;